BitMiracle/Docotic.Pdf.Samples/Samples/General operations/LoggingWithNLog/README.md

 This sample shows how to receive log messages from Docotic.Pdf library into a NLog logger.

-After NLog is configured in your app, the library will automatically put its log messages into the configured loggers.
+After NLog is configured in your app, create and pass a corresponding ILoggerFactory to the `LogManager` class from the Docotic.Logging add-on.